lefin17/quarter/README.md

-# quarter
+# quarter redmine issues in project analysis
-This is a plugin for redmine for analisys workflow of issues in current project. not available 4 periods
+plugin for redmine for analisys workflow of issues in current project. not available 4 periods
   - current week,
   - 7 days (now time and minus 7 days)
   - current month
   - previous month

-ends - issue that ends in current period and not closed before effeciency - closed/ends
+Quantity of issues have link to issue list...
+Tested on redmine 2.6.0 and ruby 2.0.0